 Art and Culture

 We drive by the Sawdust Art Festival every summer on our way to the sands of Laguna Beach and I always think, “I want to take my kids there!”
 I’ve heard of the fun crafts, art demonstrations, and beautiful displays that kids and parents enjoy.
 I was surprised to find that there is a Sawdust Art Festival Winter Fantasy that would be equally delightful this season, taking place weekends in December.
-This year we attended and were delighted to see amazing art, but what we enjoyed the most was getting to throw clay on a pottery wheel and watch the glass blowing demonstrations.
+Last December we attended and were delighted to see amazing art, but what we enjoyed the most was getting to throw clay on a pottery wheel and watch the glass blowing demonstrations.
 The entrance price was much lower than we thought and we look forward to visiting Sawdust on an annual basis!
 Other cultural and artistic events are taking place all over the southland to celebrate the holidays.
-Las Posadas, a nightly tradition of acting out the journey of Mary and Joseph through the streets of Nazareth takes place at Olvera Street in downtown Los Angeles Dec 16-24.
+Las Posadas, a nightly tradition of acting out the journey of Mary and Joseph through the streets of Nazareth takes place at Olvera Street in downtown Los Angeles nightly at 5:30pm from Dec 16-24.
 Pinatas and live entertainment make for a special cultural holiday event.
-A special Irish Holiday Festival will take place at the Bowers Museum in Santa Ana on Dec 8 from 11-3:30 pm.
-Families will enjoy live music, dancing and special holiday treats.
+A special Celebration of World Holidays will take place at the Bowers Museum in Santa Ana on Nov 23 and Dec 28.
+This one hour performance is a festive multicultural concert for the entire family.

 Train Rides to Visit Santa

 Visiting Santa is often at the top of most family’s checklist for the season.
 How much more fun to visit him on a farm or at the end of a train ride!
-Bates Nut Farm in Valley Center, north of San Diego is hosting Christmas in the Valley on Dec 13 and 14.
+Bates Nut Farm in Valley Center, north of San Diego, is hosting Christmas in the Valley on Dec 12 and 13.
 Take a Polar Express Hay Ride to visit Santa and then enjoy live entertainment, crafts, a living nativity, and more.
 Hop aboard the Christmas Train on the Irvine Park Railroad to visit Santa during December; kids will be delighted to find Santa at the North Pole after their nighttime ride on the train through the park.
-Near Santa Clarita, take the North Pole Express to Santa’s Village on the Fillmore & Western Railway Co.
-Reserve a ticket on the Santa Train North Pole Limited and bring kids dressed in jammies for a trip to see Santa at the Pacific Southwest Railway Museum in Campo.
+New for 2014- pick out your fresh tree at the Christmas Tree Ranch at Irvine Park.
+Near Santa Clarita, take the North Pole Express to Santa’s Village on the Fillmore & Western Railway Co or the Christmas Tree Holiday Train to pick out your perfect tree.
+Get onboard with Santa and enjoy a special dinner on a Fillmore & Western Train.
+Down south in Campo, reserve a ticket on the Santa Train North Pole Limited and bring kids dressed in jammies for a trip to see Santa at the Pacific Southwest Railway Museum.

 Find holiday activities and events in your neck of the woods.
 We’ve got the inside scoop on cities across North America.